bespsm/transcribe-trimmer/README.md

 # TRANSCRIBE-TRIMMER

-*SST output cleaning algorithm.* It fixes misstakes of a SST model result with availability of the original speech transcription.
+*SST output cleaning algorithm.* It fixes misstakes/typos of a SST model result with availability of the original speech transcription.

+## EXAMPLES

+In `examples/` folder you can compare `chunks_in.txt` with algorithm result `chunks_out.txt`. `check_text.txt` was used as original text.

 ## UASGE